titoBouzout/solid-tooltip/readme.md

 ## Positions

-The argument of the direct its just the position.
+The argument of the directive its just the position.

 | value                  |
 | ---------------------- |